 Seattle residents challenge the City’s arbitrary and unconstitutional tax on achievement

 The Washington State Constitution prohibits the government from levying an income tax on targeted segments of the population—requiring instead that any income tax be uniform upon all citizens.
 Despite several State Supreme Court cases upholding this ban on discriminatory taxation, the City of Seattle enacted an income tax targeting those making in excess of $250,000 per year with a 2.25% tax rate, setting a 0% rate for everyone else.
 Sold as a “wealth tax,” the City’s income tax aims to punish achievement and success, while threatening poor and middle class families who could fall subject to new city, county, and state taxes if Seattle’s actions go unchallenged.

-In a complaint filed on behalf of several Seattle residents this week, PLF argues that the City knowing violated the law and is attempting to subvert its citizens’ rights by seeking to exclude ‘income’ from the state constitutional protections for property.
+In a complaint filed on behalf of several Seattle residents this week, PLF argues that the City knowing violated the law and is attempting to subvert its citizens’ rights by seeking to exclude ‘income’ from the state constitutional protections for the property.
 For more on Shock v.
 City of Seattle, see our blog post here.

 The twilight of California’s tax-revolt?

 Four times, voters in California amended their constitution so that new taxes and fees can be imposed only with supermajority votes.
 One way to impose new taxes is through an initiative.
 If enough voters sign a petition, then a tax-measure can be put on an election ballot and if a supermajority of voters approve, there is a new tax.
 Now a unique twist in California’s election law states that if an initiative receives enough signatures to be put on a ballot, then a city council may itself, by majority vote, adopt the initiative as law without an election.
 But what if the initiative is for new taxes?
 Can a city evade the constitution’s requirement that a supermajority of voters vote in favor?